 Greenidge Generation is a public utility subject to regulation by the FERC under the Federal Power Act (the "FPA").
 Like the PSC, FERC regulates both the issuance of securities and the purchase and sale of assets and ownership interests in public utilities.
 First, the FPA generally limits public utilities from selling, leasing or otherwise disposing of facilities with a value in excess of \$10 million and used for wholesale sales of electric energy or electric transmission ("Jurisdictional Facilities") without the prior authorization of FERC, and dispositions resulting in a direct or indirect change of control over a public utility generally require prior FERC authorization.
 Second, the FPA also generally prohibits a public utility from merging or consolidating Jurisdictional Facilities with any other public utility's Jurisdictional Facilities with a value in excess of \$10 million, without prior FERC authorization.
-Third, the FPA generally requires FERC authorization before a public utility may acquire any security with a value in excess of \$10 million of any other public utility.
-Fourth, the FPA generally requires FERC authorization before a public utility may acquire or lease a generation facility with a value in excess of \$10 million.
+Third, the FPA generally requires FERC authorization before a public utility may acquire or lease a generation facility with a value in excess of \$10 million.
 Fifth, the FPA generally requires FERC approval before a holding company in a system which includes an electric transmission or generation company may acquire any security with a value in excess of \$10 million of an electric transmission or generation company with a value in excess of \$10 million.
-Sixth, the FPA generally requires FERC authorization before a holding company in a system which includes an electric transmission or generation company may merge or consolidate with an electric transmission or generation company or a holding company with a value in excess of \$10 million.
+Sixth, the FPA generally requires FERC authorization before a holding company in a system which includes an electric transmission or generation company may acquire any security with a value in excess of \$10 million of an electric transmission or generation company or a holding company with a value in excess of \$10 million.
+Sixth, the FPA generally requires FERC authorization before a holding company in a system which includes an electric transmission or generation company may not a holding company with a value in excess of \$10 million.
 The FPA also requires reporting of certain asset sales which do not otherwise require FERC authorization.
-FERC approval would also be required in advance of a disposition or change of control over Gree
+FERC approva